Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.16 - Permalist Project/README.md

 In the `/add` POST route, retrieve the new item text from the request body and insert it into the `items` table in the database using an SQL `INSERT INTO` statement.
 The `id` column is auto-generated.

 After successful insertion, redirect to the home route to refresh the page and display the updated list.
 Errors are caught and logged to the console.

+## Updating Items

+The update functionality is handled in the `/edit` POST route.
+The form submits the updated item title and the item id as hidden inputs.

+Use an SQL `UPDATE` statement to set the `title` column to the new value where the `id` matches the submitted id.
+After updating, redirect to the home route to refresh the list.